BriannaLoveless/DuplicateDetector/README.md

 1. Multithreading using Javascript Service Workers would reduce the overall time cost of the implementation.
 2. Preprocessing the comparison list with a cheaper algorithm may result in some time savings.
 3. Using a machine learning clustering approach may yield more accurate results and time savings on large datasets.
 This approach was not implemented due to assessment time constraints.
-4. Writing the output to a file could improve usability by other applications.
-5. Sorting the output by similarity score sould improve usefullness.
+4. Sorting the output by similarity score sould improve usefullness.